Small Business Outreach and Engagement

-The SEED (Supplier Education and Economic Development) program offers local small businesses incentives to participate in SMUD's competitive bid process.
-It also helps prime contractors find local sub-contractors to gain an advantage in developing their bids or proposals.
+The SEED (Supplier Education and Economic Development) program offers incentives to local small businesses that participate in SMUD's competitive bid process.
+It also helps prime contractors find local sub-contractors, which helps them gain a competitive edge when developing their bids or proposals.